beetbox/audioread/README.rst

 Version History
 ---------------

+2.1.6
+  Fix a "no such process" crash in the FFmpeg backend on Windows Subsystem for Linux (thanks to @llamasoft).

 2.1.5
   Properly clean up the file handle when a backend fails to decode a file.
   Fix parsing of "N.M" channel counts in the FFmpeg backend (thanks to @piem).